mbaudin47/othdrplot/README.md

 Three classes are provided:

-- `MatrixPlot` : For a multivariate sample, a matrix of scatter plots with the density on the diagonal.
 - `HighDensityRegionAlgorithm` : An algorithm to draw the density of a multivariate sample.
 - `ProcessHighDensityRegionAlgorithm` : An algorithm to compute and draw the density of a multivariate process sample.